lhcb/starterkit-lessons/06-building-decays.md

 > ## Selections {.callout}
 > The `Selection` is the basic unit of the framework.
 It uses other `Selections` to process `LHCb::Particles` and writes them to a TES location easily findable through its `outputLocation` method.
 Additionally, it knows about other `Selections` that it requires to pass in order to obtain input particles through its `RequiredSelections` argument.
-> A `Selection` requires *all* its `RequiredSelections` to pass.
+> A `Selection` requires *all* of its `RequiredSelections` to pass.
 >
 > There are several types of selections, namely
 >
 > - `Selection`, the most basic class.
-> - `MergedSelection`, which is used to join the output of several `Selection` objects in a single TES location.
+> - `MergedSelection`, which is used to join the output of several `Selection` objects into a single TES location.
-> - `AutomaticData` (also known as `DataOnDemand`), which builds objects from their TES location using a preconfigured map of (location, algorithm) pairs.
+> - `DataOnDemand` (also known as `AutomaticData`), which builds objects from their TES location using a preconfigured map of (location, algorithm) pairs.

 > ## Selection sequences {.callout}
 > The `SelectionSequence` takes a `Selection` object, resolves its `Selection` requirements, and builds a flat, chained and ordered list of `Selections`.
 It then exports (via the `selection` method) a self-contained `GaudiSequencer` with all the algorithm configurables necessary to run the selection.
-> It also makes the output locations of the data written by the head of the selection chain available via the `outputLocations` method.
+> It also makes the output locations of the data written by the selection chain available via the `outputLocations` method.

 To get our input particles we load the particle creation algorithms from the `CommonParticles` package: